Poker Rooms in Michigan Casinos

-US Casino Advantage may earn a commission if you accept one of the offers on this page.
+US Casino Advantage is supported through advertisements and sponsors.
 If you or someone you know has a gambling problem, call 1-800-GAMBLER.

 Firekeepers poker room

 The 26-table poker room at Firekeepers is open 7 days a week.
-It is open 24 hours on weekends and closes from 4am until 9am Monday through Friday.
+The hours Sunday through Thursday are 9am to 4am.
+It is open 24 hours on from 9am Thursday to 4am Saturday.

-There are 14 tournaments per week.
+There are up to 17 tournaments per week.
 These run daily at 12:15pm and 6:15pm.
-Monday through Thursday, it is a $50 no limit Texas hold’em tournament.
-This is also the Friday 12:15pm tournament.
+Monday through Thursday, it is a $65 no limit Texas hold’em tournament, except the Thursday night tournament is pot-limit Omaha.
+This is also a Friday, 12:15pm $65 NLHE tournament.
 Larger tournaments are offered on weekends.
 One is a pineapple event.
 The Firekeepers poker room is a stop on the Mid-States Poker Tour.

 Island poker room

 There are six tables at the Island poker room.
-It is open 6pm to 2am Wednesday and Thursday, 11am to 3am Friday, and 5pm to 3am on Saturday and 4pm to 2am on Sunday.
+It is open 6pm to 2am on Wednesday and Thursday, 11am to 3am on Friday, 6pm to 3am on Saturday, and 4pm to 2am on Sunday.
 It is closed on Monday and Tuesday.
 Players must be at least 18 years old.

-The main game is 1/3 no limit Texas hold’em.
+The main game is 1/3 no-limit Texas hold’em.
 The buy-in is $100 to $300.
-There are three weekly poker tournaments dealt at the Island poker room.
+There are three weekly poker tournaments held at the Island poker room, Wednesday through Friday.
 All are no limit hold’em.
-The buy-ins range from $50 to $100.
+The buy-ins range from $60 to $100.

 MGM Grand Detroit poker room